lkodinsson/MARS/Basic/PHB.md

 Perception is used to track animals, monsters, or people, to detect stealthy individuals, or find hidden secrets and traps.
 This skill covers the use of all major senses.
 Even if one sense is limited, it may still be possible to use your other senses to make up for it.

-## Advanced Skills
+## Complex Skills

-Unlike basic skills, a character must be at least trained in an advanced skill to use it.
-Some additional genres provide their own advanced skills, but regardless of genre there are five core advanced skills: *contacts*, *craft*, *medicine*, *sleight*, and *wild empathy*.
-All additional types of skills, such as combat skills, spellcasting skills, and even languages are also considered advanced skills.
+Unlike basic skills, a character must be at least trained in an complex skill to use it unless their ancestry or background provides a bonus to that skill.
+Some additional genres provide their own complex skills, but regardless of genre there are five core complex skills: *contacts*, *craft*, *medicine*, *sleight*, and *wild empathy*.
+All additional types of skills, such as combat skills, spellcasting skills, and even languages are also considered complex skills.

 ### Contacts (RES)